onthebusiness/harelang.org/content/blog/2022-06-21-Safety-features.md

 "length" parameter to any function accepting a slice, it's baked into the type, which reduces the odds for error.

-Of course, there are many use-cases in low-level programming which requries the use of unbounded arrays or which stores the length in a manner incompatible with our type system.
+Of course, there are many use-cases in low-level programming which requrie the use of unbounded arrays or which stores the length in a manner incompatible with our type system.
 For this purpose, we offer the `[*]type` syntax for declaring arrays of unbounded length, which are not bounds-checked.
 However, it's often